 Hansen also conducts regular employee training to ensure that its employees are aware of, and understand their ethical and legal obligations.
+For the FY24 reporting period, 100% of our employees were up to date with our Human Rights training.
 They are also made aware of our internal reporting mechanisms in order to report any actual or suspected non-compliance with the Minimum Standards by Hansen or our suppliers.
+Our Whistleblower Policy and Complaint & Grievance Policy provide avenues to employees, contractors and related parties across our operations and supply chain, to raise concerns and voice grievances.
+Our Whistleblower Policy is made available on our website.